CS 3212: Algorithms

 • Thus, a submission is considered on time if it's submitted by the deadline or if one of the extensions above are applied.
 Otherwise, it's late.

-• For any exercise that is late inspite of extension, or if extensions are used up, no points will be awarded.
+• For any homework that is late inspite of extension, or if extensions are used up, no points will be awarded.

 • For any assignment that is late inspite of extension, or if extensions are used up, points will be taken off as follows: 33% for each 24-hour period after the due date/time.
 These points will not be pro-rated hourly.
 Thus, if an assignment is due 5pm Oct 19th, a submission at 5.05pm Oct 19th loses 25 percent.

-• It's best to save the 6-day extension for illness.
+• It is best to save the 6-day extension for illness.
 If an illness requires more than 6 days of recovery during which doing school work is very difficult, a doctor will need to clarify that more than 6 days are needed.

 • Email policy: You can send email to my GW email address or to the TAs.
 We will answer most class email during specific times set aside during the week for this purpose - so do not expect an instantaneous response.
 Since this is an advanced class, you may not perform "debugging by email".
 That is, do not send us code snippets and ask us to identify the problem.
 If you want us to look at your code, you have to stop by in person during office hours and bring your laptop along.
 Email is typically used for clarification regarding coursework.